KhaireyNouhe/rDUINOScope_Adafruit3.5-_TFT_SPI_V2.3.1/README.md

 ===========================================================
- ***-Update Saturday 23/9/2017
+ #Update Saturday 23/9/2017
- - Added Giacomo Mammarellas's new features Like:
+ #Added Giacomo Mammarellas's new features Like:

  - Joypad calibration at startup.
 No more panic to find right values for the joypad.
  - Empirial March sound function moved to confirm good initialization of the device.
 If no sound then you're having problems! :'(